Fywqdk/ESPMeter/README.md

 Ability to run a docker container with Python 3.11 on the same network.
 Note: Appears to not be compatible with Alpine-based containers currently, due to libraries not being supported.

 ### ESPMeter Process Flow
+The main challenge in the project has been that ESPHome does not have an easy way to only trigger capturing an image on the camera at certain points in time.
+It's either a video or photo stream.
+This is inefficient in terms of energy, but also leads to unnecessary wear on the hardware, especially the LEDS used to ensure good lighting.
+As a result there is a strong integration with a home assistant automation to manage the capture of photos and sending the ESPHome unit to deep sleep.

 The process flow is currently as follows:

 1) Simple ESP32Cam created in ESPHome unit wakes up.
 Switches on lights for camera and after a short moment to ensure that everything is powered on, sends a message to Home assistant statig it is ready through a template switch.